 Call 734-729-4459 to arrange a free consultation to learn how we can help you with our skilled and affordable legal services.

-Property division is one of the foremost issues related to divorce.
+The division of property is one of the foremost issues related to filing for divorce.
 Stacey Selleck can bring her expertise to help you divide even the most complex types of assets, including:

 When these issues require heightened expertise, she can reach out to her network of forensic experts to help you reach an ideal resolution.